Tech: Why Hardware and Networking Remain Essential for 2026

 The Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs, 25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763 (727.210.2350) upon the recommendation of the Medical Assisting Education Review Board (MAERB).

-Go here to explore the organizations that Hunter works with regarding certification exams.
+Explore the organizations that Hunter works with regarding certification exams.
 Note that certification is not required to graduate from the Medical Assistant program.

 Certification exam offered by the American Association of Medical Assistants (AAMA)